yourapp/components/default.py

 Components

-A component is created as a subclass of BasicComponent or Component and registered to a library with the @libraryname.register decorator, see component libraries.
+A component is created as a subclass of BasicComponent or Component and registered to a library by placing it into a library package, see component libraries.

 from sourcetypes import django_html, javascript, css